Elopteryx/upload-parser/README.md

 ```

-Note that the JAX-RS API does not support async IO, therefore the parsing can only work in a blocking mode, if you
+Note that the JAX-RS API does not support async IO for message body readers, therefore the parsing can only work in a
-use it like in the last example.
-If you are not planning to use parameter injection, then importing the JAX-RS module
+blocking mode, if you use it like in the last example.
+If you are not planning to use parameter injection, then
-is unnecessary, the core library will also work, as shown in the second example.
+importing the JAX-RS module is unnecessary, the core library will also work, as shown in the second example.

 For more information, please check the javadocs: